 Please be prompt for lessons.
 Your late arrival will shorten your child’s actual lesson time.

 Studio Activities: I host yearly studio recitals where my students can showcase their hard work — this is a great way to teach performance skills.
 In addition, I give group theory and performance classes several times a year.

 Missed Lessons: If lessons are canceled due to teacher conflict or teacher illness, the lessons will be rescheduled at mutually convenient times.

 Discontinuing Study: One month of advance notice is required before you terminate music study.
 Scheduling a fall lesson time implies a commitment to music study for the entire school year.

-Your courtesy allows a smoother transition for students waiting for an opening.
+Your courtesy allows a smoother transition for students waiting for a lesson spot.